snimu/blog/contents/tokens-advantages-and-disadvantages/article.md

 ### Tokens encourage memorization

 Above, I've listed many tasks for which token-based models have to memorize the bytes in the tokens.
-On the one hand, this makes those tasks harder even if the bytes are successfully memorized, because the model has to implicitely recall the bytes internally for the tasks.
+On the one hand, this makes those tasks harder even if the bytes are successfully memorized, because the model has to recall the bytes internally for the tasks.
 On the other hand, it also encourages the models to learn by memorization.

 Imagine that the trainset contains three texts that say essentially the same thing, but with subtly different wording.
-To learn good predictions for the thirs text from the first two efficiently, the model can follow two strategies: 1) generalize from the first two texts, recognize that the third text is about the same thing, and produce the correct tokens from context; 2) memorize the similarity between the first two texts, and that one wording is very similar to the other in meaning, so that when the text appears a third time with slightly different wording again, the model can recognize the similarity and simply produce snippets from one of the previous texts.
+To learn good predictions for the third text from the first two efficiently, the model can follow two strategies: 1) generalize from the first two texts, recognize that the third text is about the same thing, and produce the correct tokens from context; 2) memorize the similarity between the first two texts, and that one wording is very similar to the other in meaning, so that when the text appears a third time with slightly different wording again, the model can recognize the similarity and simply produce snippets from one of the previous texts.

 If a model works with tokens, it *must* first memorize which tokens mean the same thing; "t" "o" "k" "e" "n" is the same as "token".
 This is because if the same text is written slightly differently, the same words can be tokenized differently.
 If the model is forced to memorize the tokens already, it will be more likely to also memorize other patterns.